 Three Generations: The Tradition

 Paul’s son, Richard P. Harris was proud of his father, assisting him through out his adolescence at the funeral home.
 In 1972, having graduated from SUNY-Farmingdale, he joined his father as a licensed funeral director, ensuring that the family’s commitment to quality service would endure.
-Responding to a need for additional administrative assistance, Richard’s wife Billie joined the funeral home in 1985.
+Responding to a need for additional administrative assistance, Richard’s wife Billie joined the funeral home in 1985 (Billie, retiring in 2006).

 Today, Richard F. Harris, "Rick Harris, Jr." grandson and third generation licensed funeral director, helps continue our tradition of caring service.
-We’re proud that after 68 years, the Harris Funeral Home is still independent, family-owned and operated today by Richard P. Harris and his wife Billie.
-And we’ve dedicated our lives to maintaining the high standards that Paul set so long ago.
+We’re proud that after 75 years, the Harris Funeral Home is still independent, family-owned by Richard P. Harris and his wife Billie and operated by their son, Rick Jr. We’ve all dedicated our lives to maintaining the high standards that Paul set so long ago.